attractivechaos/kann/README.md

 ### A tour of basic KANN APIs

 Working with neural networks usually involves three steps: model construction, training and prediction.
-We can use layer APIs to build simple model:
+We can use layer APIs to build a simple model:
 ```c
 kann_t *ann;
 kad_node_t *t;